The #1 Misconception About Tinnitus Treatment

 What triggers the migraine reaction?

 For people with loud tinnitus, there is a baseline excitation-inhibition imbalance in the brain.
 The migraine reaction occurs when specific triggers prompt the release of pro-inflammatory molecules (like CGRP).
 These molecules ignite a neurogenic inflammatory response, leading to alterations in sensory processing.
-This, in turn, results in outcomes like loud tinnitus or headaches.
+This, in turn, results in sensory hypersensitivity and in this case, loud tinnitus.

 Here are some common triggers of the migraine reaction: